Wile E. Coyote and the Road Runner: In popular culture

+In the Teen Titans episode, "Episode 257-494", which featured the heroes trapped in a television world, Beast Boy, having morphed into a perfect Wile E. Coyote look-alike and described "Animalus Switcheroonus", chases Control Freak, or "Couchus Potaticus".
+In the subsequent sequence, the disguised Beast Boy falls off a cliff just as Wile E. frequently does, complete with a "Help" sign.

+Bell X1's song "One Stringed Harp" from their 2009 album Blue Lights on the Runway includes the lyric "Like Wile E. Coyote/As if the fall wasn't enough/Those bastards from Acme/They got more nasty stuff".

+The Road Runner appeared in the pilot episode of The Cleveland Show in which Peter Griffin straps a rocket to his back in a similar fashion of Wile E. Coyote and attempts to catch the Road Runner, only to wreck Cleveland Brown's house again, prompting Cleveland to finally decide to leave Quahog.

 Wile E. Coyote and the Road Runner appeared in Seth MacFarlane's Cavalcade of Cartoon Comedy in the short "Die, Sweet Roadrunner, Die".
 In this short, Wile E. crushes the Road Runner with a large boulder and eats him, but then struggles to find purpose in life, having not trained for anything else other than chasing the Road Runner.
 Ultimately, after a short-lived job as a waiter in a local diner, and a suicide attempt (by way of catapulting himself into a mountain at close range), Wile E. finally realizes what he is to do with his life, and reveals he is now an advocate for Christianity.

-Both Wile E. Coyote and the Road Runner have appeared in Robot Chicken on multiple occasions.
-One sketch sees Wile E. faking his own suicide and then torching the Road Runner with a flamethrower when he shows up at Wile E.'s "funeral".
-Another sketch shows Wile E. teaching a college course on how to get away with murder, using the Road Runner's murder as an example; the students trace the mail orders for the ACME products used to commit the murder to Wile E., who is executed by electric chair for the crime.
-Another sketch sees Wile E. presenting his iconic "fake tunnel" at an art auction, and another reveals why Wile E.'s ACME products always fail - the ACME Corporation is run by multiple Road Runners.

-Guitarist Mark Knopfler recorded a song called "Coyote" in homage to the cartoon shows of Wile E. Coyote and the Road Runner on the 2002 album The Ragpicker's Dream.
-The Tom Smith song "Operation: Desert Storm", which won a Pegasus award for Best Fool Song in 1999, is about the different ways the coyote's plans fail.

-The music video for Twisted Sister's signature song "We're Not Gonna Take It" was based heavily on the cartoon.

-Humorist Ian Frazier created the mock-legal prose piece "Coyote v.
-Acme", which is included in a book of the same name.

 During a scene in The Drawn Together Movie: The Movie!, the Drawn Together cast accidentally run over and kill the Road Runner with Foxxy Love's van.
 Upon noticing this, Wile E. Coyote runs up to the Road Runner's corpse and declares "Without you, my life really has no meaning", before shooting himself with a "Bang!" flag gun.

+The French-South Korean television series Oscar's Oasis is heavily inspired by the cartoons, with the action taking place in a desert and containing several chase scenes; the characters also often fall off a cliff in a similar manner to Wile E.

+The French slapstick animated series Zig & Sharko is also heavily inspired by the cartoons, with Zig the Hyena constantly trying to catch and eat Marina the Mermaid by using various contraptions similar to Wile E.'s plans, but his plans are always foiled by Sharko.
+Zig even imitates the Road Runner's "beep, beep" noise in the episode "Run Sharko, Run".